 Thus, as part of being your best self, you need to take care of your health.
 And value your own personal growth.
 This is time for you to tap into your inner self, like meeting up with a friend.
 Sometimes overlooked, much needed.

-Thus you prioritise a daily meditation practice because it’s important to you.
+Thus you prioritise daily meditation time because it’s important to you.

 It’s essential to get going on this every day.
 Like any new skill, a little bit daily is far more useful than attempting a huge amount once, then forgetting.

-As you do it every day, it doesn’t take long to realise that this is pleasurable.
+As you do it every day, it doesn’t take long to realise that a daily meditation time is pleasurable.
 Meditation elicits natural highs within the body.
 So these feel-good hormones, and the sheer experience of being relaxed, means that you won’t want to miss out on this.

 Ideally you want a quiet area where you won’t be disturbed by others in your home.